awslabs/benchmark-ai/docs/anubis-event-design.md

 * “**message-id**” is always unique and set for **every** dispatch of the message.
 * "**tstamp**" is in **millis** since epoch and are set the the time when a message **arrives**.
    (The date field should be identical to the tstamp of the last visited node)
+* "**visited**" contains the set of services that have transformed the event in some way - the event's provenance.
 * **BAI_APP_STATUS** and **CMD_RETURN** we consider as "broadcast" topics a slightly different classification than the other topics which have more directed semantics.
 ----